Whether you’re looking to maximize muscle gains or improve your body composition and health, resistance exercise is essential to meeting your goals.

 To perform this movement, sit down facing the chest pad of the machine and making sure the machine arms are adjusted for the rear delt fly.

-Grab the handles, and with a slight bend in the elbows, extend your arms back behind you just until they pass your torso, then finally return your arms to the starting position.
+Grab the handles, and with a slight bend in the elbows, extend your arms back until they’re straight out from your torso, or go back further if comfortable, then finally return your arms to the starting position.

 The arms comprise a few major muscle groups, including the biceps and the triceps, which make up the musculature of the upper arm, as well as several smaller muscles that make up the forearm.